 Limits on Applications.
 Applications for the 2017 State Ceiling are subject to the following limitations.

 Number of Applications.
-No Applicant, any Principal thereof or any of their Affiliates may submit more than two (2) Applications.
+An Applicant, any Principal thereof and any of their Affiliates may not submit more than two (2) Applications.

 Maximum Number of Projects.
-An Applicant may not submit an Application if the Applicant, any Principal thereof or their Affiliates have, or upon Application will have, more than five (5) LIHTC Projects that have been applied for but have not been completed.
+An Applicant may not submit an Application if the Applicant, any Principal thereof or any of their Affiliates have more than (4) LIHTC Projects that have been awarded Credit under any State Ceiling but have not been completed.
 For purposes hereof, complete means the issuance of an unconditional Certificate(s) of Occupancy or equivalent approval of the governing municipal authority, sign-off by MaineHousing’s Construction Services Department and the closing and full funding of all permanent financing sources for the Project.

 Acquisition and Rehabilitation Projects.
 Applications for Projects that involve the acquisition and rehabilitation of existing Affordable Housing, except Projects that also involve the addition of at least 20 new units, are only eligible for the Preservation Set-aside in Section 3.C.